darya-akimova/biobot_insight_project/README.md

 ## Goals

-I am an [Insight Health Data Science](https://www.insighthealthdata.com/) Fellow from the Boston, MA Fall 2019 and this was my project.
+I am an [Insight Health Data Science](https://www.insighthealthdata.com/) Fellow in the Boston, MA Fall 2019 cohort and this was my project.

 The project was proposed to Insight by Biobot Analytics with the goal of: